 Internship Class (3 cr.
 INTR 453-02 Cape Town)

 This course explores cross-cultural differences as well as internship differences.
 Class meetings, a paper, journaling, blogging, and the final poster should apply your reading to your experiences in Cape Town and surrounding areas.

 As part of the 8-week internship experience, students will work about 30 hours a week.
 Cape Town internships are available to all W&L students in a variety of fields such as: Advertising, Public Health Policy, Graphic Design, Entrepreneurship, Human Rights, Medical and Health Care, Social Work, Tourism and Hospitality, Animal Science and Wildlife, Economic Development, PR and Communications, Event Management, Education, Environment and Sustainability, Finance, Journalism, Marketing, Microfinance, Publishing, Sports Management, Web Development, Youth Development to name a few.

 Students will submit a resume to the program coordinator and will be matched based on professional interests.
-Students should plan on being available for SKYPE interviews with perspective employers.
+Students should plan on being available for SKYPE interviews with prospective employers.

 Students are not eligible to study abroad if on academic or social probation during their semester abroad.
 Students accepted into study abroad programs who are then placed on academic or conduct probation will be liable for the full costs of the program even if they withdraw from the program.

 The cost of the program is $8,400 for the Summer 2019 Term (subject to change).
 Included in this program fee are: tuition for 6 credits, housing global medical insurance, bus passes, escorted excursions to Table Mountain, Stellenbosch Wine Country, Robben Island, District 6 museum, and a three-day safari at a private game reserve (some meals included).
 Students are responsible for their own airfare, cell phones (apx. $40/mo.) and daily meals.
 Financial support available for students already receiving need-based financial aid from WLU.
 Contact either Prof. Garvis or Prof. Le Blanc for more info.

 Please note: the cost is subject to change in case of significant currency variations or increases in the cost of services.
 We will make every effort to inform students of price changes in a timely manner.